mmmaction/performance/README.md

 If the same team builds the backend and the frontend, it may be easier to align on the required API operations and fine tune it to optimize e.g. the number of requests needed to do a certain task (e.g. displaying a building and its indoor locations in a hierarchical way).
 In our case the development was split into backend teams and other teams building the UI.
 Those teams were even distributed all over the world.
 It may sound easy but its not: good communication is essential.
 Also understanding the other teams requirements and needs.
 Having said that, I think on API level there is maybe even the most impact on overal performance you can gain.
-Being a service in a cloud platform you can not fullfill all client needs on the other hand.
+Being a service in a cloud platform you can not fulfill all client needs on the other hand.
 But you should strive to optimize the core functionalities used by your service.

 For a REST API its important to have good filters.
 You dont want a frontend retrieving e.g. all x thousand buildings and searching for a specific building.
 And for retrieving all resources we introduced page size and number parameters so that a front-end can have better responsiveness when loading "all" resources.
 Also, if you apply just CRUD for your "database" entities you may get some performance penalties, since some clients are interested in aggregated entities that can be retrieved with just one request.
 In our service for instance we have `addresses` as own resource as well as `locations`.